Once Upon a Shelf: How a Bowl of Spoiled Salad Greens Inspired a Movement to Eliminate Food Waste

 The evolution of an ideal model

-This Results-as-a-Service model enabled a couple of things for us.
-Instead of trying to train overworked retail personnel on new technology and processes, we could actually take forecasting and ordering off their plates.
-It also allowed us to take on our customers’ inventory risk for the products we manage.
-In buying back any items that don’t sell, we could guarantee our customers’ improved financial performance from their first day with Shelf Engine.
-The grocer, having essentially outsourced their ordering responsibilities to us, enjoys an average profit increase of 11% and a sales increase of 7%.
+The results of our new model were impressive.
+The grocer, having outsourced their ordering responsibilities to us, enjoys an average profit increase of 11% and a sales increase of 7%.
 The cherry on top is the extra bandwidth created for store employees to focus on higher-value activities like creating beautiful fresh food displays and outshining the competition in customer service.

 Here at Shelf Engine, our story is just getting started.
 We’re transforming the food supply chain to help grocers make more money while drastically reducing waste.
 Learn more about how our solution works here.